Steven Levitt: The impact of legalized abortion on crime

 In 2003, Theodore Joyce argued that legalized abortion had little impact on crime, contradicting Donohue and Levitt's results.
 In 2004, the authors published a response, in which they claimed Joyce's argument was flawed due to omitted-variable bias.

 In November 2005, Federal Reserve Bank of Boston economist Christopher Foote and his research assistant Christopher Goetz, published a paper, in which they argued that the results in Donohue and Levitt's paper were due to statistical errors made by the authors.
 When the corrections were made, Foote and Goetz argued that abortion actually increased violent crime instead of decreasing it.

 In January 2006, Donohue and Levitt published a response, in which they admitted the errors in their original paper, but also pointed out that Foote and Goetz's correction was flawed due to heavy attenuation bias.
 The authors argued that, after making necessary changes to fix the original errors, the corrected link between abortion and crime was now weaker but still statistically significant.

 In 2019, Levitt and Donohue published a new paper to review the predictions of the original 2001 paper.
 The authors concluded that the original predictions held up with strong effects.
 "We estimate that crime fell roughly 20% between 1997 and 2014 due to legalized abortion.
 The cumulative impact of legalized abortion on crime is roughly 45%, accounting for a very substantial portion of the roughly 50-55% overall decline from the peak of crime in the early 1990s."

-Levitt discusses this paper and the background and history of the original paper (including its criticisms) in an episode of the Freakonomics podcast.

-Prison population

-Levitt's 1996 paper on prison population uses prison overcrowding litigation to estimate that decreasing the prison population by one person is associated with an increase of fifteen Index I crimes per year (Index I crimes include homicide, forcible rape, robbery, aggravated assault, burglary, theft, motor vehicle theft, and arson).

-Police hiring

-In a 1997 paper on the effect of police hiring on crime rates, Levitt used the timing of mayoral and gubernatorial elections as an instrumental variable to identify a causal effect of police on crime.
-Past studies had been inconclusive because of the simultaneity inherent in police hiring (when crime increases, more police are hired to combat crime).
-The findings of this paper were found to be the result of a programming error.
-This was pointed out in a comment by Justin McCrary published in the American Economic Review in 2002.
-In a response published with McCrary's comment Levitt admits to the error and then goes on to offer alternative evidence to support his original conclusions.
-Levitt's 1997 paper was also criticized in another comment that demonstrates the weakness of the instrumental variables used in the original study, rendering the interpretation difficult if not impossible.